WavePlanes: Compact Hex Planes for Dynamic Novel View Synthesis: WavePlanes

+\paragraph*{Volumetric Sampling Network} WavePlanes is applicable to both NeRF and GS style volumetric samplers.
+For the NeRF version, we adapt the Mip-NeRF 360 \cite{barron2022mip} approach and train a lower resolution version of WavePlanes to learn the approximate distribution of volumes per ray in time.
+For GS, we learn the distribution of volumes by modeling each volume as a 3-D Gaussian blob, with temporally conditioned scale, rotation and position.

+\paragraph*{Importance Sampling} For NeRFs, importance sampling (IST) (proposed by \cite{li2022neural}) is typically used to optimize ray selection while training on the DyNeRF data set \cite{li2022neural}.
+Normally, images are downsampled by a factor of 2 and rays with higher temporal importance are attributed to 4-D volumes that are assumed to be dynamic.
+However, due to computational constraints we were unable to pre-generate the full IST weights in our experiments.
+Instead, we downsampled images by a factor of 8.
+For fair comparison, we ran K-Planes-Compact on the same set-up.
+This is a reduced version of K-Planes that consists of only two scales (rather than four) with the same resolution as the two feature planes produces by the IDWT; shown in \cref{fig:architecture} (a).

-Our implementation is a branch off the K-Planes repository.
-To implement the wavelet functionality we use the \textit{pytorch\_wavelets} library \cite{cotter2020uses}.
+\paragraph*{Training Speed} To implement the wavelet functionality we use the \textit{pytorch\_wavelets} library \cite{cotter2020uses}.
 To boost training speed we cache (on the GPU) the resulting feature planes, $\mathbf{P}_c^s$, at the start of every epoch to avoid re-processing the IDWT during regularization.
-This significantly reduces training time though increases memory consumption, shown in Table \ref{tab:gpu comparison with kplanes}.
-The memory footprint for the faster approach is larger than K-Planes yet GPU utilization is lower.
-This is important as utilization ultimately limits our ability to run K-Planes on larger data sets with our available hardware.
+This significantly reduces training time but slightly increases memory consumption, shown in \cref{tab:gpu comparison with kplanes}.